We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

-Pound for pound Grapefruit has got to be on the top of the list of fruits when you compare the health benefits.
+Pound for pound Grapefruit has got to be on the top of the list of fruits when you compare its nutrient content.

 Best of all, you can consume grapefruit in a variety of ways.